Harley Race: World Championship Wrestling (1990–1995, 1999)

 In 1992, Race began to add other wrestlers to a stable that would include Big Van Vader, Super Invader and Vinnie Vegas.
 The stable was short-lived, and after Vader defeated Sting for the world championship on July 12, 1992, he became Race's primary charge.
 During his management of Vader, Race met with racial controversy when Vader was feuding with WCW wrestler Ron Simmons when saying during a promo, "When I was world champion, I had a boy like you to carry my bags!".
 This was actually part of the booking strategy of then-WCW head Bill Watts to build support for Simmons, whom he would eventually make champion.
 The wily veteran was popular among the young WCW talent, and developed close friendships with Mick Foley and Steve Austin, among others.
 On June 9, 1993, at a TV taping in Lake Charles, Louisiana, Race began managing The Colossal Kongs, and on July 7 at the WorldWide tapings in Orlando, Florida, Yoshi Kwan joined the stable.

 Race returned to the ring a final time on a trio of Florida house shows (November 26, 1993, in Davie, Florida, November 27 in Orlando, Florida and November 28 in Jacksonville, Florida), when he substituted for an injured Vader to face Flair.
 His former rival would come out victorious on each occasion.
 These would be the last wrestling matches of his career.

-After losing the title at Starrcade in December 1993, Vader quickly became Race's sole stable member again.
-Race continued to manage Vader in the following months in rematches against Flair, and on May 22, 1994, he was inducted into the WCW Hall of Fame during the Slamboree PPV.
+After losing the title at Starrcade '93: 10th Anniversary in December 1993, Vader quickly became Race's sole stable member again.
+Race continued to manage Vader in the following months in rematches against Flair, and on May 22, 1994, he was inducted into the WCW Hall of Fame during the Slamboree '93: A Legends' Reunion pay-per-view.
 He continued to appear at Vader's side through the rest of the year.